-Students who do not meet the minimum standards will be contacted by email using their Campus Cruiser address.
+Students who do not meet the minimum standards will be contacted by email using their Widener address.
 Notification will outline student options to re-establish eligibility, such as attending subsequent classes or submitting an appeal for a waiver by a specified date.

 Students must successfully complete a minimum of 60 percent of the total credits attempted while enrolled at Widener Law Commonwealth.
 Successful completion is based on the percentage of the total (cumulative) credit hours attempted compared to the total credit hours completed.
 Earned credits for a course cannot be counted more than once.
 Grades of “I” (incomplete), “W” (withdrawal), “F” (failure), “NP” (no pass), and “Z” (no grade submitted) count as credits attempted but do not count as credits completed.
 Transfer credits must be treated as both attempted and completed credits for purposes of measuring academic progress.

 Graduate students must achieve a minimum cumulative grade point average (GPA) of 2.00.